-The State of South Dakota determines the 5311(f) operating and administrative and\or capital funding levels after consultation with intercity bus providers and rural transit providers statewide.
+The State of South Dakota determines the 5311(f) operating and administrative and\or capital funding levels after consultation with intercity bus and rural transit providers statewide.

 To receive 5310 small urban funds, the agency must provide transportation to seniors and individuals with disabilities.
-In addition, the provider must have a coordination plan or be included in a plan for the designated MPO in which their agency geographically resides in and meet all the eligibility requirements identified in the respective MPO plan.
+In addition, the provider must be part of a locally developed coordination plan and meet all the eligibility requirements identified in the respective MPO plan.